 Tariff assignment policy and tariffs include a demand (introductory) tariff for 12 months for existing residential and small business customers on a flat tariff when they replace their meter due to meter failure.
 The demand (introductory) tariffs give customers an opportunity to understand their patterns of usage for 12 months before being automatically reassigned to the default demand tariff.
-Customers assigned to the demand (introductory) tariff (see TSS Section 2.3).
+Customers assigned to the demand (introductory) tariff have the option to be reassigned to another demand tariff, or to a TOU tariff (see TSS Section 2.3).
 After 12 months on a demand (introductory) tariff, customers are automatically re-assigned to a demand tariff.